picoruby/picoruby.github.io/pages/r2p2/terminal-emulator.md

 ## Required Preparation

-A **serial terminal emulator** is required for communication with microcontroller boards.
+A **serial terminal emulator** is required for communication with R2P2.
 Please follow the setup instructions below according to your operating system.

 ---

-## Windows Environment
+## Windows

 ### Installing Tera Term